-The city of Samarkand is a living legend of the world.
-With its history dating back more than 2700 years, it is a city which existed at the time of ancient Rome and Babylon.
+With Samarkand’s history dating back more than 2700 years, it is a city that existed at the time of ancient Rome and Babylon.

 Once you set foot in Samarkand, there are a couple of things you need to know to fully understand the magnitude and glory of this city.

-Later, the city was smashed by Genghis Khan who allegedly killed three-quarters of the people living in Samarkand at that time.
+Later, the city was smashed by Genghis Khan, who allegedly killed three-quarters of the people living in Samarkand at that time.

 It started and ended with the notorious Timur (Tamerlane).
 Well, truth be told, he was well-known among the people he conquered and beloved among his fellows.

 Timur had been a great leader for his people but also a great supporter of art and science.
-Under his rule, Samarkand flourished and established itself as a centre of not only trade but knowledge as well.
+Under his rule, Samarkand flourished and established itself as a center of not only trade but knowledge as well.

-Within its walls, the world gathered to exchange goods, ideas and goals.
+Within its walls, the world gathered to exchange goods, ideas, and goals.

-Traders on camels flocked into the city and looked for lucrative opportunities and the city used the opportunity to recover and grow.
+Traders on camels flocked into the city and looked for lucrative opportunities, and the city used the opportunity to recover and grow.

 Throughout the city, you will see many reminders of the golden age of the city.
 To start from the core of it, go to Registan.